iccmr-quantum/SOC-Qasm/README.md

 # SOC-Qasm
 A spinoff of [OSC-Qasm](https://github.com/iccmr-quantum/OSC-Qasm/).
-A simple Websockets Python interface for executing Qasm code.
+A simple Socket.io Python interface for executing Qasm code.

-## NOTE: THIS REPO IS STILL A WORK IN PROGRESS.
-PLEASE WAIT FOR AN OFFICIAL RELEASE BEFORE ATTEMPTING TO USE THIS PROJECT.

 ## Installation
 Before starting, make sure you have [Python](https://www.python.org/) 3.7+ in your system.